Matleo/ReceiptRecognizer/README.md

 # Receipt Recognizer Documentation
 ## Introduction
-This Project got developed by Matthias Leopold for the [RFND AG](http://rfnd.com/).
+This Project was developed by Matthias Leopold for the [RFND AG](http://rfnd.com/).
-The aim is to design a machine learning model, that can recognize any given receipt (to some extend).
-Therefore, recognize every article with its respective price, description, amount and vat class, as well as total price and total vat sums.
+The goal is to design a machine learning model, that can recognize any given receipt (to some extend).
+Therefore, it needs to recognize every article with its respective price, description, amount and vat class, as well as total price and vat sums.

 Current status: Working on Edeka + Müller datasets.
-Given the Google Vision OCR-Results (further processed by Matthias), we are able to classify >99,8% of the rows correctly and extract the structured data from the rows procedural (which works good).
+Given the Google Vision OCR-Results (further processed by Matthias), we are able to classify >99,8% of the rows correctly and extract the structured data from the rows procedural (which works decently good).

 ## Project structure
-In the following i will describe the meaning and content of each directory
+In the following i will describe the content of each directory
 ### assets
 This folder is not included in git and holds the data (for each receipt), which includes the images, Matthias' OCR-results, the labels for each row (created with the labeling tool) and the preprocessed dataframes (containing the features).
 ### research